 Delta Gamma History

-Delta Gamma was founded in 1873 in Oxford, Mississippi, at the Lewis School for Girls by three young women who were unable to go home for the Christmas break.
+Delta Gamma was founded in 1873 in Oxford, Mississippi, at Lewis School by three young women who were unable to go home for the Christmas break.
 Together, Anna Boyd, Mary Comfort and Eva Webb created a club of "mutual helpfulness."

-They chose the Greek letters Delta and Gamma because of their desire to "Do Good."
-It remains Delta Gamma's motto today and a driving force in all we do.
+They chose the Greek letters Delta and Gamma because of their desire to "do good."
+It remains motto today and a driving force in all we do.
 Delta Gamma is a sisterhood built on a commitment to making the world better through not only service, but also a deep appreciation for each individual.

 What started with three women in Oxford, Mississippi, has since grown into an international Fraternity with 150 collegiate chapters and more than 215 alumnae groups.
 Delta Gamma's sisterhood continues to inspire women through the values that were built into our very first Constitution.
 Article II, written by our Founders in 1873, states: